 - Dental care for those who sustained injuries from a car accident

 To have access to medical pay, symptoms after a collision must be noticeable within the first few days after the collision took place.
 An example could be back pain experienced soon after being involved in a car accident.
 This would typically not be an allowable expense under medical pay from your auto insurance.

 Consider the following factors to get an idea on whether or not you think it is essential to get this type of coverage:

-- Health Insurance Coverage.
-Confirm with your health insurance company to see if they offer medical care coverage for car accidents.
-If there is an offer, take into consideration your existing health insurance coverage to formulate whether you believe it is worth paying for additional coverage.
+- Health Insurance Coverage – you should confirm with your health insurance company to see if they provide medical care coverage for car accidents.
+If there is an offer, you should take your existing health insurance coverage into consideration to determine whether you believe it is worth paying for additional coverage.
 If you happen to find that your health insurance does not have beneficial coverage for vehicle collision injuries, it might be wise to pay for medical pay coverage on your auto insurance.